llabori-venehsoftw/6th--Web3-Alchemy-Challenger/README.md

 # 🏗 scaffold-eth | 🏰 BuidlGuidl

+## IMPORT NOTE

+The instructions described below refer to the initial challenge exposed in the web page https://speedrunethereum.com/challenge/decentralized-staking.
+For our particular case we will use the code/ framework as a base in order to adapt it to the requirements/needs exposed in https://docs.alchemy.com/docs/how-to-build-a-staking-dapp.

 ## 🚩 Challenge 1: 🥩 Decentralized Staking App

 > 🦸 A superpower of Ethereum is allowing you, the builder, to create a simple set of rules that an adversarial group of players can use to work together.
 In this challenge, you create a decentralized application where users can coordinate a group funding effort.
 If the users cooperate, the money is collected in a second smart contract.
 If they defect, the worst that can happen is everyone gets their money back.
 The users only have to trust the code.